complexsystemslab/reading_list_journal_club/README.md

 ## Introduction

-A reading list for a journal club
+A reading list for a journal club and special topics class

 ### Human computer interaction